-You can hotswap the replacement of a single FCM; however, if replacing multiple FCMs, the enclosure must be powered off using an orderly shutdown using the management interfaces.
+You can hotswap the replacement of a single fan cooling module.
+However, if you are replacing multiple fan cooling module, the enclosure must be powered off using an orderly shutdown using the management interfaces.

-- 1. Orient the FCM for insertion into the target slot on the enclosure rear panel, as shown in Figure 61.
-Removing an FCM (2 of 2) on page 66. - 2.
-Slide the FCM into the slot until the latch clicks home.
-The enclosure should automatically detect and make use of the new module. - 3.
-Wait for the Module OK LED on the newly inserted FCM to illuminate green.
-See Figure 26.
-Fan cooling module (FCM) on page 18. - If the Module OK LED does not illuminate, verify that the FCM is properly inserted and seated in the slot. - If properly seated, the module may be defective.
+1. Orient the fan cooling module (FCM) for insertion into the target slot on the enclosure rear panel.

+Figure 66.
+Installing an FCM

+- 2. Slide the FCM into the slot until the latch clicks home. - The enclosure should automatically detect and make use of the new module. - 3.
+Wait for the Module OK LED on the newly inserted FCM to illuminate green. - If the Module OK LED does not illuminate, verify that the FCM is properly inserted and seated in the slot. - If properly seated, the module may be defective.
 Check the PowerVault Manager and the event logs for more information. - Using the management interfaces (the PowerVault Manager or CLI), determine if the health of the new FCM is OK.
 Verify that the Module OK LED is green, and that the Ops panel states show no amber module faults. - 4.
-If replacing multiple FCMs, repeat steps 1 through 4.
+If replacing multiple FCMs, repeat steps 1 through 3.